CESNET/metacentrum-user-docs/docs/software/sw-list/cudnn.md

 CuDNN only works on GPUs with high enough computing capabilities.

-In this table, you can see information about individual GPU clusters and if their GPUs support CuDNN library:
+In this table, you can see information about individual GPU clusters and of their GPUs support CuDNN library:

---8<-- "GPU-clusters-table-2.md"
+--8<-- "GPU-clusters-table.md"